 RHEL is not free but you can try it for free, but it, or talk to a Red Hatter using the links provided in the official website.

-For RHEL 8 installation instructions, read our guide Installation of RHEL 8 with Screenshots.
+For RHEL 8 installation instructions, read our guides:

 CentOS is a community-driven project focused on delivering a free and robust open-source Operating Systems in 2 versions, CentOS Linux – a consistent and manageable platform that suits a variety of deployments, and the new CentOS Stream – a rolling-release distro that derives virtually all of its features from RHEL and Fedora Linux.